se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### 5.5.
 Converting Documentation to PDF format

-We use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for converting documentation to PDF format as Chrome's PDF engine preserves hyperlinks used in webpages.
+We use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for converting documentation to PDF format, as Chrome's PDF engine preserves hyperlinks used in webpages.

 Here are the steps to convert the project documentation files to PDF format.

- 1. Make sure you have set up GitHub Pages, as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up).
+ 1. Make sure you have set up GitHub Pages as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up).
  1. Using Chrome, go to the [GitHub Pages version](UsingGithubPages.md#viewing-the-project-site) of the documentation file. <br>
     e.g. For [UserGuide.md](UserGuide.md), the URL will be `https://<your-username>.github.io/addressbook-level4/docs/UserGuide.html`.
- 1. Click the `Print` option in Chrome's menu.
+ 1. Click on the `Print` option in Chrome's menu.
  1. Set the destination to `Save as PDF`, then click `Save` to save a copy of the file in PDF format. <br>
     For best results, use the settings indicated in the screenshot below. <br>
     <img src="images/chrome_save_as_pdf.png" width="300"><br>